Daedalus-Fury Shoals

 Itinerary Highlights

 • Fury Shoals is in southern Egyptian part of the Red Sea and a Mecca for dolphins.
 Here are tons of beautiful reefs with thousands of colorful fishes.
 The biological diversity on corals, both hard and soft, is astonishing.
-Diving varies from easy to quite challenging depending where one dives such as Sha'ab Maksour with drop off and drift dives,
+Diving varies from easy to quite challenging depending where one dives such as Sha'ab Maksour with drop off and drift dives, Sha'ab Claudio with caves and his local Napoleon that greets our guests most of the time.
+Sha'ab Sharm offers a good observation point for viewing passing sharks.

 • Photogenic wrecks can be found at Abu Galawa and not to forget the main spot at the Fury Shoal, Sataya, the dolphin reef with it's easy dives and snorkeling possibility.